 These textbooks, replete with horror stories about degenerate offspring, served as a brutal form of sex education, designed to keep adolescents from coupling too soon or with the “wrong” people.

 But early textbook authors got a little ahead of themselves and let their enthusiasm for biologized social control go to their heads, and events conspired to bring them and their curriculum back to earth.
-The anti-evolution movement of the early 1920s, which culminated in the Scopes Trial of 1925, through cast as battle between religion and science, was in part a populist effort to blunt biology’s progressionist thrust.
+The anti-evolution movement of the early 1920s, which culminated in the Scopes Trial of 1925, though cast as a battle between religion and science, was in part a populist effort to blunt biology’s progressionist thrust.
 But it was the cumulative assault of the Great Depression, the rise of Fascism in Europe and nativism in the U.S., the lessening fear of venereal disease and growing evidence that eugenics simply couldn’t work that combined to pop biology’s pretenses.

 By 1940, biology’s core narrative had been dramatically weakened.